Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/LidarProcessing.rst

 possible results, one needs to undergo a number of filtering processes.
 You can study this further in Lindberg and Grimmond (2011).
 To create a decent vegetation model, we will use two types of filters.
-First, we want to filter out lower points that can be for example people, cars etc. To do this, we use **ClipData**.
-Unfortunately there is a bug in the algorithm of running it from the **Processing Toolbox** so we need to run it from the command prompt.
+First, we want to filter out lower points that can be, for example, people or cars.
+To do this, we use *ClipData*.
+Unfortunately there is a bug in the algorithm of running it from the *Processing Toolbox* so we need to run it from the command prompt.
 Locate your folder *Output* and enter the following:

     **clipdata /ground:ground.dtm /zmin:2.5 veg.las veg\_filt.las 318864.0
     319364.0 6397926.0 6398400.0**

-This was done to exclude all the points that are closer than 2.5 meters from our ground model (**/zmin:2.5**).
-The coordinates in the end is taken from the extents parameters in **DSM.asc**.
+This was done to exclude all the points that are lower than 2.5 meters from our ground model (**/zmin:2.5**).
+The coordinates at the end are taken from the extents parameters in **DSM.asc**.

 Now you can run the **Canopy Model** again with settings according to